-You will need to complete, pay for and submit the student route application form before your current visa expires.
+You will need to complete and pay for the Student route application form before your current visa expires.
 The Home Office takes approximately 5 working days to make a decision.
 You should allow a further 5-10 working days to receive a BRP if applicable.
 You must not depart the UK while your application is in process.
-This is important as doing so would cancel the application.
+This is important as doing so cancels your application.